Do I Have a Case?

 2. ANONYMOUS TIPSTERS – A car cannot be stopped simply because an anonymous citizen reports that the driver is drunk.
 The tip must give specific details regarding the act of driving and be sufficiently descriptive to the point of predicting future criminal activity.

 3. STANDARD FIELD SOBRIETY EVALUATIONS ARE JUNK SCIENCE – In healthy individuals, the One-Leg Stand test is 65% accurate, the Horizontal-Gaze Nystagmus (or jerking eye evaluation) is 77% accurate, and the Walk-and-Turn test (or walk the line evaluation) is 68% accurate in determining if a person is impaired by alcohol.
-There are over 40 different types of Nystagmus other than those caused alcohol ingestion.
+There are over 40 different types of Nystagmus other than those caused by alcohol ingestion.
 People with injuries, medical conditions, 50 pounds or greater of excess weight, neck problems, back problems, middle ear disorder, who are wearing heels over two inches, and 65 years of age or older cannot validly be judged by these tests.
 Further, the tests must be performed exactly as demonstrated or are otherwise meaningless.

 4. NON-STANDARDIZED FIELD EVALUATIONS ARE MEANINGLESS – Neither the Federal Government (NHTSA), Georgia Peace Officers Training Counsel (POST) nor the medical community considers the result of touching your finger to your nose, or saying the alphabet, or counting backwards, as a valid evaluation if impairment or non-impairment.
-There is research that they predict impairment in anyway.
+There is research that they predict impairment in any way.

 5. BREATH TESTING IS INACCURATE – Virtually all experts concede that one breath test alone is unreliable.
 Breath testing in Georgia is subject to various inaccuracies: a +/- 25% variance, non-specificity for ethanol alcohol, gender bias, radio frequency interference, interference from acetone, residual mouth alcohol, interference from solvents (benzene, toluene, xylene, ethyl acetate, and methyl ethyl ketones), interference from alcohol vapor from asthma inhalers, alcohol in mouth wash, breath mints, breath strips, menthol smokeless tobacco products, dental problems, etc.

 6. INTAKE VIDEOS – Many police departments videotape suspects at the police station and where they take breath tests.
-In many instances the suspects’ speech is clear, there balance is normal, they are threatened by police, interrogated without miranda rights, and coerced into taking a breath test in spite of police testimony to the contrary.
+In many instances the suspects’ speech is clear, their balance is normal, they are threatened by police, interrogated without miranda rights, and coerced into taking a breath test in spite of police testimony to the contrary.

 7. POLICE CAR VIDEOS – Many police agencies record every aspect of an arrest from the initial stop to the formal arrest.
 In many instances these recordings betray sober driving, well-performed field evaluations, improper arrests, inaccurate notifications of implied consent or breath test rights, general misinformation, officer threats, and coercion that discredit the arresting officer and result in dismissals.